What are The Types of Order of Protection in New York?

-While your domestic violence case is pending, a court may issue an order of protection against you.
+While your domestic violence case is pending, a court may issue one of two types of order of protection against you.
 There are full orders of protection and limited orders of protection.
-In either, you could be barred from your home or even from seeing your children.
-Orders of protection can be temporary, but the conditions laid out in temporary orders are similar to those of longer-lasting orders of protection, and are designed to protect the alleged victims involved.
+You could be barred from your home or even from seeing your children.
+Orders of protection can be temporary, but the conditions laid out in temporary orders are similar to those of longer-lasting orders of protection and are designed to protect the alleged victims involved.

-If a court has placed any kind of order of protection against you, or you fear that you may soon be faced with an order of protection because of a domestic violence accusation, contact a criminal defense lawyer immediately.
+If a court has placed an order of protection against you, or you fear that you may soon be faced with an order of protection because of a domestic violence accusation, contact a criminal defense lawyer immediately.

-If you have been placed upon a limited order of protection, it’s important that you understand the conditions of the order.
-Under a limited order or protection, the defendant is not permitted to assault the victim, or otherwise perform any actions that would harm their victim.
+If you have been placed under a limited order of protection in New York, it’s important that you understand the conditions of the limited protection order.
+Under a limited order or protection, the defendant is not permitted to assault the victim or otherwise perform any actions that would harm the victim.
 It puts the alleged victim in a much safer situation.

-A full order of protection is much more all encompassing than a limited order.
-Under a full order of protection, the defendant is prohibited from the victim in every possible capacity.
+A full order of protection is much more all-encompassing than a limited order of protection.
+Under a full order of protection in New York, the defendant is prohibited from the victim in every possible capacity.
 They may not come near the victim’s school, place of employment, residence, or any other place where it’s widely known that they will be there.
 The defendant is prohibited from making contact with the victim in any capacity, including passing messages through people, contacting them on apps, or even using fake online profiles to talk to the victim.

 If any order of protection is breached, the defendant will face increased jail time, fines, or other penalties.
 If you have any misunderstandings or questions about the nature of your order of protection, you need to contact a lawyer right away.
 The best way to ensure your rights are always protected, and the best way to work toward minimizing your penalties and charges, is to entrust a lawyer.